 That being said, if you are looking into getting into the niche marketing business, you will want to know makes a niche profitable.
 In order to determine if the niche that you have chosen will be profitable, you will have to do some research online.
 Here are four ways to help you answer the question “will my niche idea be profitable?’

 You can browse marketplaces like Amazon and Clickbank to see if there is an interest in your potential niche.
 With Amazon, be sure to look for products, books, ebooks, and anything that Amazon thinks is related to the niche.
 This is a great way to get ideas for future products.

-With Clickbank, you have to sign up (free) to get access to their library of digital products that you can promote.
+With Clickbank, you have to sign up (free) to get access to their library of digital products.
 Clickbank has thousands of products for pretty much any niche you can think of, but you have to be discerning.
-If you see that the products related to your niche are “cheesy’ at best, consider how you can make a quality product to dominate the market.
+Some products in your niche may be “cheesy’ at best.
+You might consider how you can make a quality digital product to dominate the market.

 You can enter broad keywords in their “Find Products” search bar to uncover niche products.
 Take a look at the results and see what products are popular.
-Those that are at the top of the results page are the most popular and is a good sign that there is some demand.
+Those in the top of the results page are the most popular and is a good sign that there is some demand.

 For more information on what keywords are and how to use them to search your niche’s potential, read my post Find Long Tail Keywords for Your Niche.